Health of the Market

 6-year

 chart with weekly closing prices.
-The earlier dollar rise peaked in March
+The earlier dollar rise peaked

 2020.
-The quick drop since then accelerated and ended with a double bottom in the spring of 2021.
+The quick 10.8% drop ended with a double

 falling dollar has a positive influence on the U.S. market, especially

-large cap multinationals as prices for our customers overseas are less
+large cap multinationals, as prices for our customers overseas are less

 expensive.
 However, a weaker dollar makes product imports (some in

 the supply chains) get more expensive.
-This has a negative effect on
+This has a negative effect on revenue for

 technology companies.